lsa-pucrs/donnie-assistive-robot-sw/README.md

 Donnie project proposes an inclusive robotic programming environment where all students (with or without visual disabilities) can use.

 Donnie comes with two usage options: simulated robot and physical robot.
-It is recommend to start with the simulated since it does not require building the robot.
-Moreover, the physical robot is functional, but still under test.
+It is recommended to start with the simulated since it does not require building the robot.
+Moreover, currently the physical robot is functional, but it is still under test.

 Contents
 --------